ryanjameslett/jupyter-docker/README.md

 ## Commands

-`make build`: Build the docker container (currently tagged as ryanlett/jupyter:0.1)
+`make build`: Build the docker container.

 `make shell`: Log into the container to do some debugging